msayson/msayson.github.io/_posts/2016-05-04-setting-up-sublime-text-editor-for-ruby-on-rails.markdown

 ---
 In this post I'll go over how I set up Sublime Text Editor for Ruby on Rails development.

 Sublime Text Editor is a popular proprietary text editor that runs on Windows, Linux and Mac OS.
-It's highly customizeable, and there are many user-developed plugins that tweak various parts of the interface.
-It can be evaluated for free with no time limit, however, it is paid software ($70 USD as of May 2016).
-While in evaluation mode, you'll receive a prompt asking if you want to buy a license after every few saves.
+It's highly customizeable, with many user-developed plugins that tweak various parts of the interface.

+The full program can be evaluated for free indefinitely.
+It is paid software, so in evaluation mode you'll receive a prompt asking if you'd like to purchase a license after every few file saves (*$80 USD as of September 2017*).

-#### Step 1: Download Sublime Text Editor 3 from [https://www.sublimetext.com/3](https://www.sublimetext.com/3) and install.
+#### Step 1: Download Sublime Text Editor 3.

-Note: Linux users can install .deb files by running "sudo dpkg -i package_name.deb".
+Follow the download instructions on [https://www.sublimetext.com/3](https://www.sublimetext.com/3) and install.

+*Update (2017-09-17): As of September 2017, Sublime provides official repositories for apt, pacman, yum, dnf, and zypper, so Linux users can get updates through their package manager of choice after adding sublime-text to their source list as per their install instructions.*

 #### Step 2: Install Package Control Manager.